mpvano/FMDeviance/README.md

 **_A Simple GnuRadio and RTL-SDR Based NBFM Deviation Meter_**

-The only prerequisits are that you have a recent version of GnuRadio installed that includes the OsmoSDR support for SDR radios, and that you have a properly installed RTL-SDR.com Version 3 or 4 library.
+The only prerequisites are that you have a recent version of GnuRadio installed that includes the OsmoSDR support for SDR radios, and that you have a properly installed RTL-SDR.com Version 3 or 4 library.

 ### Display Controls